 PO 104 American National Government 3 Cr

 An introduction to the institutions of American national government.
 The focus will be on the presidency, congress, courts, and the system of federalism.
 The class will also probe national elections, political parties, interest groups, and concepts of “checks and balances” and “separation of powers.”
 This course is required for all political science majors and minors.
-Fall semester.
+Spring semester.

 PO 115 International Relations 3 Cr (GD)